 The teacher can decide if they want a minimum number of resources they require their students to use.
 It may be beneficial to include a requirement for a non-web based resource such as a physical book or a person-to-person interview.
 This would allow students to practice using a variety of research skills.

-Here are examples of a completed KWL and a KWHL Chart for learning about seasons.
+Here is an example of a completed KWHL chart for learning about seasons.

 A KWL chart is a great resource for the classroom and incorporating the storyboard aspect is a creative way to take it to the next level of usability.
 Graphic organizers are generally thought of as a photocopied paper handout, but as times have changed and technology has evolved, so has education.
 A lot of schools now have computer or iPad accessibility for their students.
 With our society’s current dependence on technology, it can be beneficial to have students incorporating digital graphic organizers into their daily assignments.